About Docker Offload

 - Docker Desktop connects to the cloud and triggers container creation.

-- Docker Offload pulls the required images and starts containers in the cloud.
+- Docker Offload builds or pulls the required images and starts containers in the cloud.

 - The connection stays open while the containers run.